 Data Marts

-Therefore, to support population health analytics, Zus offers data marts that extract and transform FHIR data into a relational format for SQL-based exploration and analysis.
+Zus data marts do exactly that, extracting and transforming FHIR data into a relational format for SQL-based exploration and analysis.

 For more information about the data and schema, please see our: